SchaefferGeorgiou/SchaefferGeorgiou/README.md

 - 👋 Hi, I’m @SchaefferGeorgiou
-- 👀 I’m interested in Games, Music and Art
+- 👀 I’m interested in Games and Audio
-- 🌱 I’m currently learning C++, C#, Unity, UnrealEngine 5, and Blender
+- 🌱 My language of choice is C++ with, and I mostly develop using UnrealEngine
 - 📫 How to reach me: schaeffergeorgiou@gmail.com

 <!---